A white man shows 5 drawings to a group of participants in a study room.

 Connoisseurship, I quickly realized, is not an individual sport.

-So, it was timely news that, as part of its initiative The Paper Project: Prints and Drawings Curatorship in the 21st Century, the Getty Foundation would be supporting a 10-day traveling seminar in and around London in June 2018 that would bring early-career professionals together with senior curators to foster connoisseurship and an understanding of the art market for old master and 19th-century drawings.
-I was eager to connect with colleagues who, like me, were just entering this relatively circumscribed, but wonderfully rewarding, professional field and to do so in a small seminar where we could look closely at and discuss drawings as a group.
+So, it was timely news that, as part of its initiative The Paper Project: Prints and Drawings Curatorship in the 21st Century, the Getty Foundation would be supporting a 10-day traveling seminar in and around London in June 2018 that would bring early-career professionals together with senior curators to foster connoisseurship and an understanding of the art market for old master and nineteenth-century drawings.
+I was eager to connect with colleagues who, like me, were just entering this relatively circumscribed, but wonderfully rewarding professional field, and to do so in a small seminar where we could look closely at and discuss drawings as a group.

 Participants examine Old Masters drawings.

 At the Christ Church Picture Gallery in Oxford, the seminar participants study pages from the so-called Libro de’ disegni compiled by Giorgio Vasari and Niccolò Gaddi.
+Photo: Jennifer Tonkovich

 Shrewdly and meticulously organized by John Marciari and Jennifer Tonkovich of the Morgan Library & Museum, the seminar brought together 12 young curators of works on paper from Europe and the United States to discuss some of the issues, challenges, and opportunities we face as keepers of collections of drawings.
 It was an even richer experience than its densely packed program would have led one to expect, and while the process of digesting and reflecting upon the extremely stimulating days we spent together has only just begun, I offer here some thoughts on what I’ve learned, and insights that are already informing my work.